 Indonesia’s leading ride-sharing and digital wallet company acquires lending and saving network

-San Francisco, CA, January 22—Patamar Capital has completed the exit of its investment in local community-based saving and lending network, MAPAN (formerly known as RUMA), in a sale to GO-JEK, Indonesia’s leading digital-wallet provider.
-GO-JEK plans to expand its reach into rural areas and to build a nationwide platform to serve the needs of low and middle-income Indonesians with inclusive financial services and other life-enhancing products and services.
+San Francisco, CA, January 22—Patamar Capital portfolio company MAPAN (formerly known as RUMA), has been acquired by GO-JEK, Indonesia’s preeminent digital-wallet provider.
+The transaction represents the first investment exit for Patamar Capital’s Fund I. By acquiring MAPAN, Indonesia’s leading local community-based saving and lending network, GO-JEK plans to expand its reach into rural areas and to build a nationwide platform to serve the needs of low and middle-income Indonesians.

-Since Patamar’s original investment, MAPAN has built the largest niche eCommerce platform for low-income Indonesian communities by focusing on community-based financial technology services, increasing financial literacy, and helping Indonesian families change their financial habits.
-It offers microfinance services and enables users to access funds as well as information by empowering independently owned shops or factories with technology in the form of a mobile app.
+Since Patamar I’s original investment in August 2015, MAPAN founder Aldi Haryopratomo and team have built the largest niche eCommerce platform for low-income Indonesian communities by focusing on community-based financial technology services, increasing financial literacy, and helping Indonesian families change their financial habits.
+The platform offers microfinance services and enables users to access funds as well as information by empowering independently owned shops or factories with technology in the form of a mobile app.

-“We are now taking Go-Jek to the next stage,” founder and Chief Executive Officer Nadiem Makarim said in a statement, as quoted by Bloomberg.
-“This marks a significant development in our position at the heart of Indonesia’s vibrant fintech industry.”
+Go- Jek founder and Chief Executive Officer Nadiem Makarim said.
+“We are now taking Go-Jek to the next stage.This marks a significant development in our position at the heart of Indonesia’s vibrant fintech industry.”

-Go-Jek is now Indonesia’s largest food-delivery business and the leading digital-wallet provider, with 900,000 drivers, more than 125,000 merchants and over 100 million transactions processed through its platform per month.
+Go-Jek is now Indonesia’s largest food-delivery business and leading digital-wallet provider, with more than 900,000 drivers,125,000 merchants and 100 million transactions processed through its platform every month.
 The startup has become the leading mobile-based consumer platform in Indonesia, with 15 million weekly active users and 100 million transactions processed per month.

-“Since our first investment from the Patamar I Fund in August 2015, it has been a privilege to support Aldi and help the entire MAPAN team achieve their vision,” said Beau Seil, Managing Partner at Patamar Capital.
+“Since our first investment from the Patamar I Fund less than two and a half years ago, it has been a privilege to support Aldi and help the entire MAPAN team achieve their vision,” said Beau Seil, Managing Partner at Patamar Capital.
 “Today’s announcement represents our first investment exit for Patamar I and underscores the MAPAN team’s ingenuity, tenacity and pioneering spirit.
 We proudly look forward to watching MAPAN embark on the next chapter of its story with GO-JEK as it continues to unlock economic opportunities for low income communities in Indonesia and beyond.”

 About Patamar Capital